naveen6252/NLP_ChatBot/engine/data/nlu/main/nlu_data.md

 - P99
 - P100

-## synonym:sum
-- summation
-- total
-- full
-- whole
-- sum of

-## synonym:mean
-- average
-- avg
-- expected

-## synonym:max
+## synonym:SalesAmount
-- maximum
-- topmost
-- highest
+- sales
-- peak
+- revenue
-- largest
+- sale
-- extreme
+- Sales

-## synonym:min
-- minimum
+- sold
-- least
+- sale amt
-- smallest
+- amt of sales
-- lowest
+- sales amount

-## synonym:count
+## synonym:Customer50
-- number
-- no. of
-- total number of
-- count of
+- customer 50

 ## synonym:equal_to
+- for
+- in
+- on
+- equal to
 - equals
 - equalto
 - equal